 The Alternative Farming Systems Information Center (AFSIC) provides research-based resources for nontraditional food-production and crop-management practices to support the USDA's mission to promote a sustainable future and agricultural economic viability for farmers worldwide.

 Oral history interviews with people who have provided leadership and inspiration in the field of alternative or sustainable agriculture.

-The Organic Roots Digital Collection aims to harness the information from our agrarian roots to ensure the sustainability and longevity of today’s small farms.
+This digital collection aims to harness the information from our agrarian roots to ensure the sustainability and longevity of today’s small farms.

-The searchable Sustainable Agriculture Education and Training Directory identifies undergraduate and graduate programs; university research programs; research and demonstration farms; student organic or sustainable farms; and more.
+Undergraduate and graduate programs; university research programs; research and demonstration farms; student organic or sustainable farms; and more.

 The Alternative Farming Systems Information Center (AFSIC), founded in 1985, was one of the first USDA programs to focus on sustainable and organic agriculture.
-The Center specializes in library services - locating, accessing, organizing and distributing information - related to sustainable and alternative agricultural systems, crops and livestock.

 Phone: (301) 504-6559